activeviam/atoti-spring-boot-template/README.md

 - List of REST endpoints provided can be found at `http://localhost:9090/activeviam/swagger-ui/index.html`

-The default security credentials are `admin:admin`, but can be modified in the `SecurityConfig` class (we use Spring Security).<br>
+The default security credentials are `admin:admin`, but can be modified in the `SecurityConfig` class (we use Spring Security).
 You should change this before going into production.<br>

-You are also recommended to change the jwt key pair in `application.yaml` by running the class `JwtUtil` and generating new key pair.
+It is also recommended that you change the JWT key pair in `application.yaml` by running the class `JwtUtil` and generating a new key pair.